arufa-research/junokit/README.md

 - Yarn v1.22+ or NPM `v6.0+**
 - Connection to an Juno node.

-## Install polar
+## Install trestle

 ### Installation from released version

-To install polar globally in your system you can use:
+To install trestle globally in your system you can use:
   - Using Yarn: `yarn global add juno-trestle`
   - Using NPM: `npm install -g juno-trestle` // or trestle-af